Rose Cross: Freemasonry

-Thomas De Quincey in his work titled; Rosicrucians and Freemasonry, suggested that Freemasonry was possibly an outgrowth of Rosicrucianism.
+Thomas De Quincey suggested that Freemasonry was possibly an outgrowth of Rosicrucianism.

-Golden Dawn
+Hermetic Order of the Golden Dawn

-The Hermetic Order of the Golden Dawn was founded by three members of the SRIA, and made use of the rosy cross as well, including 'The Ritual of the Rose Cross," designed for spiritual protection and as preparation for meditation.
-Based on the Rosicrucian symbolism of the Red Rose and the Cross of Gold, it is also a key symbol of the Golden Dawn's Second Order.
-According to Israel Regardie, the Golden Dawn rosy cross contains attributes for the Elements, Planets, Zodiac, Hebrew alphabet, alchemical principles, the hexagram and pentagram, the Sefirot of the Tree of Life, and the formula of INRI.
-On the back side of the rosy cross is inscribed the motto of the Zelator Adeptus Minor at the bottom, "The master Jesus Christ, God and Man" between four Maltese crosses, and in the center, written in Latin, "Blessed be the Lord our God who hath given us the Symbol Signum."
+The Hermetic Order of the Golden Dawn was founded by three members of the SRIA, and made use of the rosy cross as well, including The Ritual of the Rose Cross, designed for spiritual protection and as preparation for meditation.
+Based on the Rosicrucian symbolism of the red rose and the cross of gold, it is also a key symbol of the Golden Dawn's second order.

+According to Israel Regardie, the Golden Dawn's rosy cross contains attributes for the classical elements, classical planets, zodiac, Hebrew alphabet, alchemical principles, the hexagram and pentagram, the sefirot of the Tree of Life, and the formula of INRI.
+On the back side of the rosy cross is inscribed the motto of the Zelator Adeptus minor at the bottom, "The master Jesus Christ, God and Man" between four Maltese crosses, and in the center, written in Latin, "Blessed be the Lord our God who hath given us the Symbol Signum."

 Regardie says of the rosy cross in The Golden Dawn: